An Implicit GNN Solver for Poisson-like problems: Methodology

 \subsection{Statistical problem}

-In (\ref{linear-system}), it should be noted that the structure of matrix $A$ encodes the geometry of its corresponding mesh.
+In (\ref{linear-system}), it should be noted that the structure of matrix $A$ encodes the geometry of its corresponding mesh (i.e. $A$ can be viewed as the adjacency matrix of its corresponding mesh).
 Indeed, for each node, using first-order finite elements leads to the creation of local stencils, which represent local connections between mesh nodes.
-A crucial upside of using GNNs in physics simulations is related to the right treatment of boundary conditions.
-In (\ref{linear-system}), the Dirichlet boundary conditions break the symmetry of the matrix $A$.
-Therefore, we use a directed graph at those particular nodes, sending information only to its neighbours without receiving any.
-Conversely, Interior and Neumann nodes have bi-directional edges, thus exchanging information with each other until convergence.
-Figure \ref{sketch_graph} illustrates such a graph with the three types of nodes: Interior, Dirichlet and Neumann.
+When using higher-order finite elements, the number of degrees of freedom does not match the number of nodes in the mesh, and the previous assumptions are no longer valid.
+Hence, this work exclusively focuses on the use of first-order finite elements. \\\\ A crucial upside of using GNNs in physics simulations is related to the right treatment of boundary conditions.
+In the linear system given by \eqref{linear-system}, implementing Dirichlet boundary conditions involves modifying the sparse matrix $A$ by setting the off-diagonal elements of the rows corresponding to Dirichlet nodes to $0$ and the diagonal element to $1$.
+Similarly, the corresponding index in vector $B$ is set to the discrete value of $g$.
+As a result, when solving \eqref{linear-system}, Dirichlet conditions are enforced, ensuring that $u=g$.
+Figure \ref{fig:sparsenobounds} displays the sparsity pattern of matrix $A$ for a problem with $17$ nodes before applying Dirichlet boundary conditions.
+In contrast, Figure \ref{fig:sparsebounds} illustrates the sparsity pattern of matrix $A$ for the same problem after applying Dirichlet boundary conditions.
+This comparison reveals that such modifications break the symmetry of the matrix $A$.
+As a consequence, some Interior connections (blue squares in Figure \ref{fig:sparsebounds}) and Neumann connections (yellow squares in Figure \ref{fig:sparsebounds}), linked to Dirichlet nodes no longer have symmetrical counterparts.
+As a result of this specific construction, the induced graph is \textit{directed} at those Dirichlet boundary nodes, sending information only to its neighbours without receiving any.
+Conversely, Interior and Neumann nodes induce an \textit{undirected} graph with bi-directional edges, thus exchanging information with each other.
+To further illustrate this, Figure \ref{fig:graphsketchnobound} displays the graph obtained using the adjacency matrix depicted in \ref{fig:sparsenobounds} (i.e. \textit{before} applying Dirichlet boundary conditions).
+Since \ref{fig:sparsenobounds} is symmetrical, all edges are bi-directional.
+On the contrary, Figure \ref{fig:graphsketchbound} illustrates the graph obtained by considering the adjacency matrix \ref{fig:sparsebounds} (i.e. \textit{after} applying Dirichlet boundary conditions), showcasing the specific directionality of the edges based on the node types.
+Furthermore, the end of \ref{appendix:fem} presents a concise yet illustrative example that facilitates a comprehensive mathematical understanding of why the sparse matrix $A$ induces such a graph structure. \\